Contents

 Now let’s take the normally closed NAMUR proximity switch as an example to explain its working principle.
 Specifically:

-NAMUR Sensor Simple Explanation
+NC and NO Output NAMUR Sensors Simple Explanation

 NAMUR sensors applications